 Agriculture is going through a digital revolution.
 Emerging technologies are transforming its future to make it more efficient and sustainable.
-Between artificial intelligence (AI), robotics, the Internet of Things (IoT), drones, blockchain and other technologies, future agriculture will be much more targeted and optimized.
+Between artificial intelligence (AI), robotics, the Internet of Things (IoT), drones, blockchain and other technologies, the agriculture of the future will be much more targeted and optimized.

 It is no coincidence that it is called "precision agriculture".
-Shall we take a walk on the trends that will transform the future of agriculture?
+Let's take a look at the trends that will transform the future of agriculture?

 Precision agriculture